snoyberg/snoyman.com/content/posts/economic-argument-functional-programming.md

 Instead, make a priority list of different potential improvements.
 Start with the highest impact ones.
 For example: we're currently running on smaller machines.
 If we bump to bigger machines, the increased hardware cost will be X, and it will take Y days of engineering to make it happen.
 This has a potential to improve latency on requests by Z percent.

 The first few things on the list may not be glamorous.
 You may think to yourself: I have the CEO's attention, I should try to get him to approve the code fixes that I know are absolutely vital.
 Ignore that temptation!
 Be honest, and give the most accurate engineering answer you can.
 My primary reason for saying this is business ethics: your company is relying on you to be a technical expert, and you can't take advantage of that.
 But since this is an economics talk, and I'm trying to put things in more tangible terms, here's another reason: you don't want to blow your credibility.
 If you establish early wins, and demonstrate that you give an accurate and business-friendly analysis, you're more likely to be listened to in the future.

+Side note: you may want to read up on game theory to understand multi-step, multi-player games.

 ## The Apollo missions